greatseth/mediainfo/README.markdown

 for some files where others are not, but any supported attribute should at least return `nil`.

-For a list of all possible attributes supported:

-    Mediainfo.supported_attributes

 ## Requirements

 This requires at least the following version of the Mediainfo CLI: